crashappsec/libcon4m/doc/reference.md

 - Randomize typeid on unmarshaling, OR, create a 'universeid'
 - That we also use in the hash.
 - Disallow '$' for user defined vars?
+- TODO: more error checking on option carnality via aliases.